Paul Carley-Annear

 Project Summary

-My thesis is an examination of those free standing late medieval chapelries, established to meet the needs of dispersed communities, often sited at a distance from the parish church to ease travels of hazardous terrain or harsh seasonal weathers.
+My thesis examines free-standing late medieval chapels of ease established to meet the needs of dispersed communities.
+These chapels were often sited several miles from the parish church to reduce the travels of parishioners over hazardous terrain or harsh seasonal weather.

-Critically, this thesis also examines the wider religious practice of chapelries evident in baptismal, matrimonial and burial ceremonies and how they acted as venues hosting churching and ordinations.
+Critically, this thesis also examines the wider liturgical practice of chapels of ease, evident in baptismal, matrimonial, and burial ceremonies, and how they acted as venues for churching and ordination ceremonies.
+Research also focuses on the provision of divine service, considered through liturgical text and ornaments recorded in inventories of chapels of ease during episcopal visitations or recorded during disputes.

-The reformation and its profound impact on parish structures is also examined, bringing supernumerary chapelries into question and this thesis seeks to explain why many, notably in towns, disappeared in consequence of reforming statutes whilst others survived to become the very parish churches that have come down to us today.
+The reformation and its profound impact on parish structures are also examined, shedding light on the resilience of some chapels of ease.
+This thesis seeks to explain why many chapels of ease, notably in towns, disappeared due to reforming statutes while others survived and evolved into parish churches that have left a lasting imprint on our history through their adaptability and significance.

 Supervisory Team